hpc/charliecloud/doc/ch-image_desc.rst

 We can also inspect the cache::

-  $ ch-image --bucache=enabled build-cache --tree
+  $ ch-image --cache build-cache --tree
   *  (c) RUN echo qux
   | *  (a) RUN echo bar
   |/